lmgibson/miniCRAN_cli/README.md

 I built this because my work servers are offline which means I need to build my repository on my own machine and transfer to the work machine so I can install and manage my libraries.

+A current limitation of the tool is that it will build a repository using windows binaries.
+This is due to my own requirements, but a future iteration will give the user the ability to select which type they want: windows, mac, or source.

 ## Installation

 1. Add the "minicran" file to your /usr/local/bin/ folder.